01 of 08

 Replacing a Toilet

-Toilets are very durable fixtures, but sooner or later you'll likely want to replace a toilet in your house—either for cosmetic reasons or because the toilet is broken or cracked.
-Or, you may need to temporarily remove it simply to replace a damaged wax ring that is causing water to leak around the base of the toilet.
-Whatever the reason, removing and installing a toilet is not as hard as you might imagine and only takes a couple of hours or so.
+Toilets are very durable fixtures, but sooner or later you'll likely want to replace a toilet in your house—perhaps for cosmetic reasons or because the toilet is broken or cracked, or it's a water-wasting dinosaur.
+If the toilet is simply leaking and you need to replace its wax ring, you'll follow the same steps for removal and reinstallation.

 02 of 08

 Before you do anything, you must first get all the water out of the existing toilet.

 - Turn off the water supply valve at the toilet or the main shutoff valve for the house.

 - Flush the toilet to empty the tank.

 - Remove the tank lid and set it aside in a safe place.

 - Mop out the remaining water from the tank and the bowl with a large sponge.
 Squeeze the water out into a bucket and repeat the process until the tank and bowl are dry.

 The next step is to remove the toilet from the mounting bolts holding it to the floor.
 If you are careful, you can lift off both the toilet and tank while they are still connected.
 Be careful, though, as it is easy to crack the tank where the bolts connect it to the toilet bowl.
 (Another method is to disconnect the tank from the bowl, which requires a large screwdriver and an adjustable wrench to remove the tank bolts.)